How has your mother-in-law blessed your life? Here are five reasons I’m thankful for mine.

-3. My mother-in-law loves caring for our daughters.
+3. She loves caring for our daughters.

 When we lived in Chicago, Angie babysat our girls on Wednesdays and Sundays after church.
 This enabled Mark and I to enjoy a weekly date night.

-It also gave me more time to take fiction classes and work on my first novel, Snow out of Season.
+It also gave me more time to take fiction classes and work on my first novel, Snow Out of Season.
 As a result, I was able to write, edit, and see my novel traditionally published within six years.
 That may seem like a long time but getting your first novel published takes, on average, ten years.

 Since we’ve moved, Angie has visited often.
 She’s always been happy to babysit while Mark and I travel for a wedding or an anniversary trip.
 In fact, she enjoys spending time with them so much she refuses to call it babysitting.

-4. My mother-in-law always wants to give.
+4. She always wants to give.